Kjell Magne Bondevik: Post-premiership

 The Oslo Centre for Peace and Human Rights was founded by Bondevik in January 2006.
 The purpose of the centre is to work for world peace, human rights and inter-religious tolerance worldwide.
 The centre cooperates closely with the Carter Center in Atlanta, the Kim Dae Jung Library in Seoul and the Crisis Management Initiative in Helsinki.

 On 31 October 2006, he published his memoir, called Et liv i spenning (A life of excitement and tension).

 On 31 January 2017, he was the first high-ranking politician from another country detained and questioned in the United States as a result of President Donald Trump's executive orders banning immigration from seven predominantly Muslim nations, because of a diplomatic visit to Iran he had made in 2014.

 In 2022, it was revealed that Bondevik had published a glowing appraisal of Kazakhstan in the Norwegian daily newspaper Vårt Land after receiving cash payments from the government of Kazakhstan.

 Earlier, in 2021, the Norwegian newspaper Dagbladet had revealed that one of Bondevik's colleagues, the Conservative Party politician Aamir J. Sheikh, had requested a cash payment of 704,000 NOK from the government of Bahrain in an e-mail, with Bondevik as one of the carbon-copied (CC) recipients.
 "A month later, Bondevik and Sheikh handed out an 'honorary prize' to representatives of Bahrain's prime minister," the newspaper wrote.

 Awards and decorations

 Bondevik was awarded the Grand Cross of St. Olav in 2004, the first sitting Norwegian Prime Minister to receive the Order of St. Olav in 80 years.
-The award happened due to a change in the Statutes of the Order with automatic awards to the Prime Minister and Ministers of the Government that stirred some debate and criticism.
+The award happened due to a change in the Statutes of the Order with automatic awards to the prime minister and Ministers of the Government that stirred some debate and criticism.
 With the succeeding Stoltenberg Government, the practice was halted.

 He is a full member of the Club de Madrid, a group of former leaders of democratic states that works to strengthen democratic governance and leadership.

-Kjell Magne Bondevik is an Honorary Member of The International Raoul Wallenberg Foundation.
+Bondevik is an Honorary Member of The International Raoul Wallenberg Foundation.

 In 2009, Bondevik was awarded an honorary degree from the University of San Francisco.